codership/documentation/galeracluster/source/reference.rst

 - :doc:`galerastatusvariables`

-  In addition to the standard status variables available through the database server, Galera cLuster also implements several that you can use in determining the status and health of the node and the cluster.
+  In addition to the standard status variables available through the database server, Galera Cluster also implements several that you can use in determining the status and health of the node and the cluster.
 This chapter provides a reference guide to these new status variables in Galera Cluster.